 The REIT's properties require ongoing capital and leasing expenditures.
 Leasing expenditures include tenant inducements, leasing commissions and leasehold improvements incurred in connection with the leasing of vacant space and the renewal or replacement of current tenants.
-The REIT plans to continue to invest capital in its properties throughout 2021 and beyond, subject to any delays from stay at home orders due to the pandemic.
+The REIT plans to continue to invest capital in its properties throughout the remainder of 2021 and beyond, subject to any delays from potential future stay at home orders due to COVID-19.
 Future expenditures are expected to be funded through cash flow generated by operations, the Credit Facility and cash on hand.
-For the six months ended June 30, 2021 and 2020, the REIT invested \$17,519 and \$12,114 respectively, in capital and leasing expenditures.
+For the nine months ended September 30, 2021 and 2020, the REIT invested \$17,067 and \$16,082 respectively, in capital and leasing expenditures.